I resumed reviewing in September of 2024. Jump down to "++++++++"

 29 February 2016

 Page 26: Maintenance.
-A smidgeon outdated; I gather that blowing into the latest machines gets dust into places that can't be cleaned, and they suggest liberal use of canned air.
+A smidgeon outdated; I gather that blowing into the latest machines gets dust into places that can't be cleaned, and the book suggests liberal use of canned air.

 "Fabric" begins on page 27.
 The introduction is a tad poetic for my taste.